Ivan Pavlov's TheorySecondary students aged 12-14 in green cardigans perform an experiment on Pavlov's Theory with sound cues in a modern classroom.

 This experiment serves as a pivotal example of behavioural psychology, as it encapsulates the core principles of classical conditioning.
 By understanding the basics of Pavlov's experiment, students gain valuable insights into the intricate process of learning through associative associations.
 It paves the way for further exploration of the complexities of classical conditioning and its application in diverse areas of psychology.

-To grasp the intricacies of classical conditioning, it is essential to understand its key components: the unconditioned stimulus (US), the conditioned stimulus (CS), and the conditioned response (CR).
+To grasp the intricacies of classical conditioning, understand its key components: the unconditioned stimulus (US), the conditioned stimulus (CS), and the conditioned response (CR).
 These components form the building blocks of Pavlov's influential theory, illuminating the mechanisms by which organisms learn through associations between stimuli.

 The unconditioned stimulus (US) refers to a stimulus that naturally and automatically triggers a response without prior conditioning.
 In Pavlov's experiments, the US was typically a biologically significant stimulus, such as food, that elicited an unconditioned response (UR) from the subjects.
 The unconditioned response is an innate and reflexive reaction that occurs without any prior learning.